 This section presents a high-level overview of various testing techniques that can be employed when building a testing program.
-It does not present specific methodologies for these techniques, although Part 2 of the OWASP Testing project will address this information.
-This section is included to provide context for the framework presented in next Chapter and to highlight the advantages and disadvantages of some of the techniques that can be considered.
+It does not present specific methodologies for these techniques, although Chapter 3 will address this information.
+This section is included to provide context for the framework presented in the next chapter and to highlight the advantages and disadvantages of some of the techniques that should be considered.
+In particular, we will cover: